UCL-ARC/julia-workshop/README.md

 > [!NOTE]
 > This is our recommended option, as you will more easily be able to keep playing with the notebook afterwards.

-Clone this repository (make sure to [install Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git)) and then enter inside the new directory by running the following commands in a terminal:
+Clone this repository (make sure to [install Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git)) and then enter inside the new directory by running the following commands in a terminal (we recommend using [PowerShell](https://learn.microsoft.com/en-us/powershell/scripting/overview?view=powershell-7.4) if on Windows):

 ```sh
 git clone https://github.com/UCL-ARC/julia-workshop